 Mythbusters: Migraine Remedies

 One internet search will provide endless advice about alternative medical approaches, especially when it comes to migraine treatment.
-From vitamins to homeopathic remedies, exercises and essential oils, everyone swears that their solution works.
+From vitamins to homeopathic remedies, exercises, and essential oils, there are many migraine solutions, and everyone swears that their solution works.
 But with all the clutter on the internet, you have a right to proceed with caution.
-To help you cut through the noise, we investigated some of the most common alternative migraine remedies to see which ones held water.
+To help you cut through the noise, we investigated some of the most common alternative migraine treatments to see which ones held water.

 Alternative Migraine Remedies

-Magnesium: Found in many greens, nuts seeds and grains, magnesium is known to reduce stress, can help reduce migraine frequency, and has few side effects.
+Magnesium: Found in many greens, nuts seeds and grains, magnesium is a nutraceutical, a mineral or vitamin supplement, that has been found to help reduce migraine frequency.
 Studies suggest magnesium supplementation can be helpful for migraine with aura and menstrual-related migraine.
 In fact, both the AAN and Canadian guidelines recommend its use for migraine prevention, either as oral magnesium citrate 400-600 mg daily or by eating more magnesium rich foods.
 Doctor Says: Effective

-Butterbur: Butterbur comes up regularly in migraine circles as an effective migraine treatment method—and studies support that it is effective for prevention in some patients.
-However, due to a rare but serious risk of liver toxicity, it has been removed from the market from some countries, and many headache experts in the US have stopped recommending its use.
+Butterbur: Butterbur, a shrub generally taken in oral form, comes up regularly in migraine circles as an effective migraine treatment method—and studies support that it is effective for prevention in some patients.
+However, due to a rare but serious risk of liver toxicity, it has been removed from the market in some countries, and many headache experts in the US have stopped recommending its use.
 Doctor Says: Effective, but proceed with caution and know the risks

-Essential Oils: A small bottle of lavender can help you to relax (although not in a medical fashion), and can be very pleasant as well.
-In a modern pyramid scheme, however, consumers are sold an entire set of essential oils, and assured that they can “treat” a plethora of ailments, even encouraged to use essential oils instead of medicine.
+Essential Oils: A small bottle of lavender can help you to relax (although not in a medical fashion) and can be very pleasant as well.
+In a common pyramid scheme, however, consumers are sold an entire set of essential oils, assured that they can “treat” a plethora of ailments, and are sometimes encouraged to use essential oils instead of medicine.
 While one or two oils might smell nice, there’s no need to purchase an entire set, and they should not be substituted for medicine.
 Doctor says: Not effective

-Acupuncture for Migraine: The National Center for Complementary and Integrative Health reports that studies have proven that acupuncture can be effective in fighting chronic pain, like headaches.
-Many doctors work with and recommend acupuncturists, especially because it is minimally invasive and can garner results for migraine patients.
+Acupuncture for Migraine: Many mainstream doctors and clinics are now using acupuncture, which originated in China thousands of years ago, as a complementary medicine, to support other treatments.
+Studies have shown that acupuncture can be effective in fighting chronic pain, like migraine.
+Many doctors work with and recommend acupuncturists, especially because it is minimally invasive and can garner results for migraine patients, but it’s important to do your research and sure acupuncture is right for you.
 Doctor Says: Could be effective

 Remember, every person responds to treatment differently, so please make sure to consult a doctor before adopting any new migraine remedies.